chrisdeely/filemanager-webpack-plugin/README.md

 #### File Events
 * `onStart`: Commands to execute before Webpack begins the bundling process
 * `onEnd`: Commands to execute after Webpack has finished the bundling process
+* `onAllEnd`: Commands to execute after Webpack has finished the bundling process for _all_ configurations.
+This is useful when running Webpack with an array of configurations.

 #### File Actions